 Pelotonia pays back to the health of Ohioans

 The first of four statewide screening programs funded by Pelotonia was the Ohio Colorectal Cancer Prevention Initiative (OCCPI).
-Research had shown Heather Hampel, MS, LGC, that Lynch syndrome (a hereditary genetic mutation) greatly increased a person’s risk of colorectal cancer as well as uterine, ovarian and gastric cancers.
-And yet, there was no systematic program to test newly diagnosed colorectal patients to see if they had the mutation.
-This was important, as the children of anyone who tests positive for Lynch syndrome have a 50% chance of acquiring the mutation.
+Research had shown Heather Hampel, MS, LGC, a former Ohio State professor, that Lynch syndrome (or LS, a hereditary genetic disorder) greatly increased a person’s risk of colorectal cancer as well as uterine, ovarian and gastric cancers.
+And yet, there was no systematic program to test newly diagnosed colorectal patients to see if they had LS.
+This was important, as the children of anyone who tests positive for LS have a 50% chance of acquiring these mutations.

 This is a ticking time bomb, Hampel says.